prometheus/jmx_exporter/integration_test_suite/README.md

 ### Smoke test Docker images tested

-By default, integration tests only test these containers...
+By default, integration tests only run using these containers

 ```
 azul/zulu-openjdk:8